Gpower01/Java_Functions/README.md

 ## Multi-dimensional Arrays
 - we can create a two-dimensional arrays to store a matrix or three-dimensional to store data of a queue.
-- These are usefule in Scientific computations
+- These are useful in Scientific computations